myarichuk/myarichuk.github.io/source/_posts/cpp-di-metaprogramming.md

 top_img: top.jpg
 cover: /2019/12/07/cpp-di-metaprogramming/cover.jpg
 ---
-I stumbled upon [Boost.DI](https://boost-experimental.github.io/di/index.html) by accident and was instantly intrigued: for a developer used to C# (like me!), dependency injection during compilation time sounds... crazy.
+I stumbled upon [Boost.DI](https://boost-experimental.github.io/di/index.html) by accident and was instantly intrigued: for a developer used to C#, dependency injection during compilation time sounds crazy.

-Boost.DI uses C++ [template metaprogramming](https://en.wikipedia.org/wiki/Template_metaprogramming) to implement its functionality.
-Template metaprogramming is practically a language within C++ that executes at compile time.
+Executes at... compile time?
+Well, Boost.DI uses C++ [template metaprogramming](https://en.wikipedia.org/wiki/Template_metaprogramming)  - it is practically a language within C++.
 AND it is [proven to be Turing Complete](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.14.3670), because why not!
-If you are not familiar with template metaprogramming, [you can find here](https://www.fluentcpp.com/2017/06/02/write-template-metaprogramming-expressively/) a great introduction.
+If you are not familiar with it, a good place to start is [here](https://www.fluentcpp.com/2017/06/02/write-template-metaprogramming-expressively/).

 ### Dependency Injection
-With the help of template metaprogramming, Boost.DI resolves dependencies during compilation.
-This sounds great as an optimization, especially for a C# developer like me.
-IOC/DI libraries in C# are useful and easy to use but it has a price tag: performance.
+Resolves dependencies during compilation sounds great as an optimization.
+The biggest problem with DI libraries in C# is performance.
 Just take a look at [IOC/DI library benchmarks](https://github.com/danielpalme/IocPerformance#basic-features)!
 > In case you are not familiar with DI, a good place to start reading *what* it is and *why* it is needed is those [slides from a conference talk](https://boost-experimental.github.io/di/cppcon-2018/#/).

-In comparison to C#, resolving dependencies during compilation sounds especially awesome.
-However, not all is well with such approach: what if you make some sort of mistake?
-For example, after looking at samples, I came up with the following (simple) code that *should* have worked.
+Everything seems great in "hello world"-ish sample code, I thought, wondering if actually using it would be as easy as it seems.
+Perhaps if I had better C++ skills, because after a short while I ran into an issue.
+I came up with the following test code that *should* have worked.
 ```c++
 #include "di.hpp"
 #include <string>